Updated: May 2020

 In order to be able to provide the eSign services or support services, conduct marketing or keep our financials, Scrive employs several service providers, such as for example hosting partners and system providers.

 These service providers may only process your personal data on behalf of us and in accordance with our agreement with them, and never for their own purposes.
-Scrive ensures that all its service providers are bound by confidentiality terms and sign an NDA regarding information received from Scrive.
+Scrive ensures that all its service providers are bound by confidentiality terms and sign a non-confidentiality agreement (NDA) regarding information received from Scrive.
 Scrive enters into Data Processing Agreements (DPA) with all its service providers and conducts Data Protection Impact Assessment (DPIA) if the processing activity poses risk to the rights and freedoms of data subjects.

 On the public part of Scrive.com domain Scrive may gather: